Spring 2021 EIP Prep Application Timeline:

 - Recommended by school counselor or teacher

-- Attend Information Parent Meeting and receive program application link
+- Attend Information Session to receive access to program application link

 Participating School Districts: